-Trump Admin Continues Fight to Keep Imprisoned Immigrant From Having Abortion
+Trump Admin & Appeals Court Keep Imprisoned Immigrant From Having Abortion

 The same thing could be happening today in a judicial controversy over a 17-year-old pregnant undocumented immigrant who is being kept by her federal jailers from having a completely legal abortion.
 To make a long story short, the Office of Refugee Resettlement, which is run by a Trump-appointed anti-abortion activist, has kept this woman (an anonymous Jane Doe in the court proceedings) from obtaining abortion services while also forcing her to receive anti-abortion counseling.
 It appears the ORR is running out the clock, stalling until her pregnancy has passed the 20-week mark, over which abortion is banned in Texas (where she is being detained).
 Earlier this week, D.C.
 District Court Judge Tanya Chutkan ordered the ORR to let the woman have her abortion, and seemed shocked by the government’s argument that she should have to return (in effect, self-deport) to her country of origin or carry the pregnancy to term.

+The Trump administration promptly appealed Chutkan’s order to a three-judge panel of the D.C.
+Circuit Court of Appeals, which has ruled that the government can continue to refuse abortion services to Jane Doe until October 31, ostensibly to give OSS time to find a sponsor (typically a family member) who can take responsibility for her and her reproductive decisions.
+After that date, if the “problem” of Jane Doe’s constitutional rights have not been handed off to someone else, it’s unclear what will happen.

-The Trump administration promptly appealed Chutkan’s order to the D.C.
-Circuit Court of Appeals, which held oral arguments on the case this morning.
-And again, it was clear the government’s lawyers saw nothing strange about in effect arguing it had the right to imprison a woman to stop her from exercising a constitutional right that even incarcerated criminals have access to.
+In the arguments before the Court of Appeals, it was clear the government’s lawyers saw nothing strange about in effect arguing it had the right to imprison a woman to stop her from exercising a constitutional right that even incarcerated criminals have access to.
 Their attitude seems to be that any time they are in a position to force a pregnancy to be carried to term, they can, because otherwise they are “affirmatively facilitating” an abortion, which courts have recognized they are not obliged to do.
 Another factor in the case is that the woman appears to have been abused — perhaps sexually — in her country of origin.
 Being forced back without a hearing is inhumane.

-The three-judge Court of Appeals panel hearing this case is clearly split, with one judge appearing to accept the government’s argument and another clearly wanting to uphold Chutkan’s ruling.
-The third judge adds a real twist to this case, as Ian Millhiser explains:
+It appears the appeals court’s decision to continue Jane Doe’s imprisonment by OSS while instructing the agency to look for someone else to deal with her was the handiwork of a judge for which this case is a real hot potato, as Ian Millhiser explains:

 The outcome of the [Garza v.
 Hargan] case — or, at least, the outcome of the panel’s vote — is likely to hinge on Judge Brett Kavanaugh, a conservative George W. Bush appointee who is widely viewed as a possible Supreme Court nominee in a Republican administration….